 Elementary candidates will complete a mini Independent Student Teaching (three to five mornings) in the fall.
-In late October, the University Supervisor, Cooperating Teacher, and Teacher Candidate will begin to discuss how the candidate will gradually increase responsibility for some of the morning instruction to allow for a mini Independent Student Teaching in November..
+In the beginning of November, the University Supervisor, Cooperating Teacher, and Teacher Candidate will begin to discuss how the candidate will gradually increase responsibility for the morning instruction to allow for a mini Independent Student Teaching in December.

-Elementary candidates will also complete ten days of independent student teaching during a three-week window in spring quarter.
+Elementary candidates will also complete ten days of independent student teaching during a threeweek window in spring quarter.
 In mid-March the university supervisor, cooperating teacher, and teacher candidate begin to discuss how the candidate will gradually increase ownership of classroom activities to allow for a seamless transition into independent student teaching.